-While in this paper we have presented our recursive formulations with double reporting and utility bounds as tools to speed up computations, we also believe that the results are suggestive for the design of actual games and mechanisms.
+While in this paper we have presented our recursive formulations with double reporting and utility bounds as tools to allow to compute the optimal contract numerically, we also believe that the results are suggestive for the design of actual games and mechanisms.
 In dealing with the government or private businesses, we often find ourselves reporting the same information over and over again.
 While at first sight this may appear as unnecessary and inefficient, our results suggest that multiple reporting may be a useful feature of real-life mechanisms, because implementation is simplified.
 We plan to explore this perspective on the characteristics of actual mechanisms in future research.